Ramazan 2024 moon sighted, first fast in Pakistan on Tuesday, March 12

 Clerics representing various Islamic schools of thought participated in the Ruet-e-Hilal committee meeting to determine the start of the ninth Islamic month.

-Director General Syed Mushahid Hussain Khalid from the Ministry of Religious Affairs and Interfaith Harmony, Ghulam Murtaza from the Space & Upper Atmosphere Research Commission, Dr Sardar Sarfaraz from the Pakistan Meteorological Department, and Zainul Abedin from the Ministry of Science and Technology, are also attending the meeting.
+Director General Syed Mushahid Hussain Khalid from the Ministry of Religious Affairs and Interfaith Harmony, Ghulam Murtaza from the Space & Upper Atmosphere Research Commission, Dr Sardar Sarfaraz from the Pakistan Meteorological Department, and Zainul Abedin from the Ministry of Science and Technology, attended the meeting.

 Earlier on Sunday, Maulana Abdul Khabir Azad appealed to all citizens of Pakistan to be vigilant in sighting the moon of Ramazan, expressing hope for a unified day of fasting for the country.